from training.npr.org: http://training.npr.org/audio/guiding-reporters-questions-an-audio-editor-should-ask/

 - What sounds and scenes have you gotten?
 Do we need others we hadn’t planned on?

-- Have you gotten all sides to the story?
+- Have you explored multiple sides of the story?

 - Do you need to go somewhere else for additional reporting?